yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 ### The 3D Mandelbrot

-Now, that we talked about the OpenGL part, let's talk about how we generate the 3D points and colors.
+We have finished with the OpenGL section, let's talk about how we generate the 3D points and colors.
-First, we will set the number of detatils to 180 pixels in the three dimensions.
+First, we will set the number of details to 200 pixels in the three dimensions.

 <div class="codehighlight">
 <code class="haskell">